harshikabansal/PrototypePay/README.md

 - **Navigate:** The sender opens the "Send Coins (QR)" page.
 - **Action:** They enter the recipient's UPI ID and the desired amount.
-- **Finalize Locally:** They click the "Generate QR & Prepare Transaction" button.
+- **Finalize Locally:** They click the "Generate QR & Debit Coins" button.
 - **What Happens Offline:**
     1.  **Immediate Debit:** The sender's local coin balance is instantly debited.
     2.  **Queue for Sync:** A `LocalDebitRecord` containing all transaction details (`transactionId`, amount, recipient, etc.) is saved to the sender's device in an encrypted format.
 This record is a queue item, waiting to be sent to the server.